id-nynt/Agent_CICD/README.md

 -> Jason beliefs and plans
 ```

-Jason really executes the agent plans.
-The Java environment really runs the shell scripts.
-Prometheus telemetry is really queried and converted into Jason percepts such as:
+Jason executes the agent plans.
+The Java environment runs the shell scripts.
+Prometheus telemetry is queried and converted into Jason percepts such as:

 ```text
 metric(production,error_rate,high)